 There are huge swathes of experience that almost never get talked about or opened up during practice.
 And my question is who gets to decide that these don’t count as awakening?

 How is that we have got to a point where someone who doesn’t even have a basic understanding of their own sexuality, boundaries, physicality, need for love or personal emotions can be described as awakened?

 In practice we want to learn to be able to go through the difficult things – to develop the maturity and capacity to be with the things that hurt.
-To sit with it, rather than to run from it, turn it back out on the world or numb it out completely.
+To sit with it in the emotions and the body, rather than to run from it, turn it back out on the world or numb it out completely.

-In the diagram above, all the words in the green – groundedness, joy, compassion, mindful – sound like such calm, peaceful words.
+An example in the diagram above, all the words that we are cultivating in the Green – groundedness, joy, compassion, mindful – sound like such calm, peaceful words.
 But it is when we are able to stay in touch with these ways of opening to the world, even when experience is stressful that we really increase our capacity for being awake and present in our lives.